 In the name of “Black and brown solidarity,” children of color with different relationships to the U.S. immigration system gathered Wednesday in front of the North Carolina Department of Public Instruction to ask President Donald Trump and North Carolina Gov. Roy Cooper (D) to stop separating their families and communities.

 Part of We Belong Together’s Kids Caravan, a four-city tour from April 10 to April 13, the action highlighted experiences of youth of color who have had parents detained, deported, or targeted by the immigration system.
 The tour ends today in Washington, D.C., leading to a week of action in which advocates will ask elected leaders to speak out against policies that threaten immigrant communities.

 Many of the children who spoke at an event in Raleigh Wednesday discussed the Trump administration.
-Eleven-year-old Uriel Pedro Rodriguez, a son of undocumented immigrants who translates for two students at his elementary school, addressed Trump and North Carolina’s governor directly.
+Eleven-year-old Uriel, a son of undocumented immigrants who translates for two students at his elementary school, addressed Trump and North Carolina’s governor directly.
 (Rewire is not using the last names of the children in this story for security reasons.)

 The 11-year-old said this is a moment for Gov. Cooper to “get out and do something for the community,” because the community needs him.

-A native of North Carolina, Rodriguez told Rewire that he doesn’t think many U.S. citizens understand the worries of kids like him.
+A native of North Carolina, Uriel told Rewire that he doesn’t think many U.S. citizens understand the worries of kids like him.